Finland’s VTT fuels new green technologies

 VTT has additionally invested in the development of its research facilities in Oulu, home to a piloting environment for photonics-based medical devices.
 This is to significantly expedite the products’ path to the healthcare market.

-Apart from these investments, the technical research centre is actively supporting a national initiative to affirm Finland’s position as one of the most important microelectronics and quantum technology centres in the EU.
-VTT is thus part of a cluster that includes the City of Espoo, Aalto University and members of the industry group, the Technology Industries of Finland.
+Apart from these investments, the centre is actively supporting a national initiative to affirm Finland’s position as one of the most important microelectronics and quantum technology centres in the EU.
+VTT is thus part of a cluster that includes the City of Espoo, Aalto University and members of the Technology Industries of Finland.

 VTT helps companies to renew themselves and create new conditions for green transition, said CEO Antti Vasara.